 Alta is for skiers only (no snowboards) and shares Little Cottonwood Canyon with Snowbird.
 Fortunate geography blesses Alta and Snowbird with more snow than other Salt Lake area resorts.
 Alta is great for no-nonsense advanced skiers, but beginners and intermediates will also find plenty of runs at their level.
 Alta is sometimes described as "steep, deep, and cheap," a skier's ski resort with not too much emphasis on dining or nightlife, although you can certainly find plenty of good food and drink.

 02 of 07

 Brighton is an SLC local's favorite for its low prices, kids ski free policy, and popular ski school.
-Many Salt Lake residents learned to ski at Brighton, continued to ski or board there as high school and college students, and now take their own children for skiing and boarding lessons.
+Many Salt Lake residents learn to ski at Brighton, continue to ski or board there as high school and college students, and take their own children for skiing and boarding lessons.
 Brighton has a great mix of beginner, intermediate and advanced terrain.
 It shares Big Cottonwood Canyon with Solitude.

 03 of 07

 Deer Valley is the most luxurious of Utah's ski resorts, for skiers only, and with amazing customer service, incredible dining, and incredible lodging.
 Deer Valley was rated the number one ski resort in North America by readers of SKI Magazine in 2008, 2009 and 2010.
 You'll be pampered and well attended from the moment you arrive.
 It's pricey, however.
 Deer Valley has the most lifts of any Utah ski resort but not the most overall acreage, so it's highly developed, with a lot of beginners and intermediate terrain and some advanced.
 Overall, Deer Valley is great for intermediates and lovers of luxury.